-Traditional minesweeping consumed resources of ships, men and materiel on a grand scale; a squadron of six or more sweepers, employing between two and five hundred sailors, could take several days to clear a minefield of (say) 40 mines; even longer if the trigger mechanisms were fitted with counters, requiring up to 20 passes before the mine would actuate/explode and adverse weather resulted in the usual crop of breakages and replacements of gear.
+Traditional minesweeping consumed resources of ships, men and materiel on a grand scale; a squadron of six or more sweepers, employing between two and five hundred sailors, could take several days to clear a minefield of (say) 40 mines; even longer if the trigger mechanisms were fitted with counters, requiring up to 20 passes before the mine would actuate/explode and adverse weather resulted in breakages and replacements of gear.
 This would not have been an unusual scenario at any time from 1916 up to the introduction of effective minehunting in the mid 1960’s.

 The balance began to swing when reliable high definition sonar such as the Plessy 193 became available.
-Technology began to overtake seamanship in combatting naval mines, although the need for precise navigation became even more acute, leading to exploitation of SATNAV and active rudders.
+Technology began to overtake seamanship in combatting naval mines, and the need for precise navigation became even more acute, leading to exploitation of SATNAV and active rudders.
 Factors such as water temperature and salinity were imported from the world of SONAR and, as CCTV went underwater, visibility could become significant; murky waters ensured continued use of divers for the really tricky jobs …

 The minehunting vessel illuminates the water column with its sonar and guides a workboat (Geminini dinghy) to a position vertically above the Mine Like Object and a diver descends to identify it.